rafalgrodzinski/bits-runner-builder/docs/Reference.md

 We can then build both of the sources together with `brb app.brc console.brc` which will produce object files `main.o` and `console.o`.

 Separately linked symbosl can be specified using `@extern`.
 For example, we we want to use something from the standard library we can use `@extern putchar fun: character u32 -> u32`, which can then be resolved by linker.

+## Casts
+It's possible to cast between simple and data types (as long as data types don't contain blobs).
+It is done by appending a chain expression equivalent to the desired type such as `.u8` or `.data<f32>`.